ha0z1/New-Bing-Anywhere/README.md

 * Mainland Chinese users' access to Bing is optimized
 * Open the original window by clicking the Logo link on the Bing search page
 * Bing and Google switch buttons
-* Support New Bing Image Create
+* New Bing Image Create support
+* Multi-language support